Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Why this fork ?
 Isn't the main branch enough ?

-In short: no. But let me develop further.
+In short: yes and no. Let me explain the story.

 The main branch has been published with a very short readme during the summer 2023.
 The author kindly sent me soon after some prototype boards (quite different from the current design) for feedback at about the same time I started a very heavy working year.
 10 months passed before I found time to dive again seriously into the project.
 Meanwhile, I lost any way to contact the author after leaving all social media.